victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 4. Test this model on the 2017-2018 tournaments and calculate the Mean Squared Error (MSE).
 5. Choose the optimal K and H as the model which minimizes MSE.

+MSE is the primary estimator used for evaluating how well the predicted win margin is from the actual win margin.
+MSE was chosen because it's the standard for measuring regression models and it measures how close predictions are to the actual result.
+MSE is not the way to measure model performances as these models are also evaluated as a betting strategy.

 It was found that the Elo Rating which minimized MSE were calculated with parameters K = 65 and H = 130, as shown below.
 H did not affect the MSE that much.
 Only the K value with the optimal H value is plotted below.

 ![MSE vs K](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/NCAABBPrediction/Documents/MSE_vs_K.png)

+*NOTE: The MSE's above are with a scaled y_preds, which was found to not be necessary later on.
+The raw y_pred yields an MSE of 124.62*

+For reference, the using y_pred as the average line (`lineavg`) yields a MSE of 124.57.

 #### Linear Regression With Optimal Elo Ratings